openMSL/sl-1-2-reflection-based-lidar-object-model/README.md

 Consideration of the class uncertainties is provided by the model architecture, as well.
 The output of the tracking module is a list of tracked objects.

-<a name="Rosenberger2020">1</a>: P. Rosenberger, M. F. Holder, N. Cianciaruso, P. Aust, J. F. Tamm-Morschel, C. Linnhoff, and H. Winner, “Sequential lidar sensor system simulation: A modular approach for simulation-based safety validation of automated driving”, In Automotive and Engine Technology, vol. 5, no. 3-4, pp. 187–197, Dec.
+<a name="Rosenberger2020">1</a>: P. Rosenberger, M. F. Holder, N. Cianciaruso, P. Aust, J. F. Tamm-Morschel, C. Linnhoff, and H. Winner,
+“Sequential lidar sensor system simulation: A modular approach for simulation-based safety validation of automated driving”, In Automotive and Engine Technology, vol. 5, no. 3-4, pp. 187–197, Dec.
 2020.

 ### Modeling of Weather Influence on Lidar Point Cloud

 In the "Lidar-Environmental-Effects-Strategy", several weather influences are added to the simulated point cloud.
 The influences are parameterizable via the sensor profiles and calibrated for certain sensors based on measurements published by Linnhoff et al.[[2](#Linnhoff2022)</sup>]
 The stochastically modeled weather conditions include

-- Direct Sun Light
+- Direct Sunlight
 - Fog
 - Rain
 - Snow